 Count on our NYC knee surgeons to perform your RKR surgery.
 Contact us.

 Learn more about whether revision knee replacement surgery is right for you.
 Contact our medical clinic and schedule an appointment.
 One of our experienced, New York orthopedic knee surgeons can examine you and diagnose whether you should undergo RKR surgery.
-Contact us online or call 1-888-BONE-DOC (266-3362).
+Contact us online or call us.
 We have seven offices conveniently located in greater New York City and Long Island.
 In many cases, our New York knee surgeons can meet with you on the same day.
 Call now.